concord-consortium/lab/readme.md

 in these files will affect the JavaScript runtime settings when these files are loaded.

 Additionally you can turn on UTM suffixes by adding a string value to `Lab.config.utmCampaign``.

+However generation and insertion of the Google Analytics script into HTML pages can only be done by using build system.

 ## Contributing to Lab